-- What is "The Cloud" and why care?
+- What is "The Cloud"?

+- What do you think about the cloud?

 - What I love (and love less) about cloud

 - Case studies on the same

 - Pictures real and imagined

-- Control of destiny in the cloud

 - Security issues in the cloud

-- NGO solidarity in the cloud
+- Paths for grantmakers to contemplate

 - Whatever you all want to talk about